MicrosoftDocs/win32/desktop-src/Msi/installing-a-non-com-component-to-a-private-location.md

 ---
-Description: 'To force a client application to always use the same copy of a non-COM server, author the application''s installation package to specify an isolated components relationship between the server and client.' ms.assetid: '3ca9cad7-6848-4483-b5e3-2b7bbdefe605'
+Description: To force a client application to always use the same copy of a non-COM server, author the applications installation package to specify an isolated components relationship between the server and client. ms.assetid: 3ca9cad7-6848-4483-b5e3-2b7bbdefe605
-title: 'Installing a non-COM Component to a Private Location'
+title: Installing a non-COM Component to a Private Location ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Installing a non-COM Component to a Private Location